 - CAKE: Move the oven rack to the lowest position.
 Heat oven to 375°F (190°C).
 In a medium bowl, whisk together 1 1/2 cups (173 grams) powdered sugar and cake flour; set aside.

 - In an extra large bowl, using an electric mixer with the whisk attachment on medium speed, beat egg whites and 1 1/2 teaspoons cream of tartar until foamy.
 Increase speed to high and add 1 cup granulated sugar, 2 tablespoons (25 grams) at a time.
 Add 2 teaspoons of rose water, 1 teaspoon of vanilla and salt.
 Continue beating until stiff and glossy.

-- Using a rubber spatula, fold in sugar-flour mixture, 1/4 cup at a time, into the egg white mixture just until there are no visible dry mixture remaining.
+- Using a rubber spatula, fold in the sugar-flour mixture 1/4 cup at a time into the egg white mixture just until no visible dry pockets of flour-mixture remain.
 Spoon batter into an ungreased 10 inch (25 cm) angel food tube cake pan.
 Using a butter knife, gently cut through batter to break any air pockets.

-- Bake for 30 to 35 minutes or until cracks feel dry and top springs back when lightly touched.
-Immediately turn the pan upside down onto a heatproof bottle or pan for 2 hours or until the cake is completely cool.
+- Bake for 30 to 35 minutes or until cracks feel dry and springs back when lightly touched.
+Immediately turn the cake pan upside down onto its legs or onto a heatproof bottle for 2 hours or until the cake is completely cool.

 - Loosen the sides of the cake with a knife or long angled metal spatula.
 Remove from the pan.

 - SUGARED ROSE PETALS: Make a simple syrup by melting 2 tablespoons granulated sugar with 2 tablespoons of water in a small saucepan over medium high heat, about 3 minutes.
 Transfer simple syrup into a small bowl and chill in the fridge for 10 minutes.